top of page

 Waddy was the University of Oklahoma’s first consensus All-American football player.
 He led his undefeated (10-0) Sooners to its first conference championship and first bowl appearance in the 1939 Orange Bowl.
 After college, he played professionally as a receiver for the Brooklyn Dodgers of the National Football League (1938-1940).

-Waddy voluntarily gave up his NFL career to become a member of the elite flying club who piloted America’s B-24 Liberator bombers over the European Theatre, flying 9,000 hours against the German Luftwaffe.
-He then volunteered to go back into combat in the Pacific Theatre against Japan, where he commanded a squadron of B-29 Super Fortresses.
-He was killed on January 9, 1945, in a plane crash during a raid over Tokyo as his B-29 “Waddy’s Wagon” attempted to assist a comrade whose plane was on fire.
+Waddy voluntarily gave up his NFL career to become a member of the elite flying club who piloted America’s B-24 bombers in 25 missions over Europe.
+He then volunteered to go back into combat in the Pacific against Japan, where he commanded a squadron of B-29 Super Fortresses.
+His B-29 “Waddy’s Wagon” was shot down on January 9, 1945, after a raid over Tokyo while coming to the aid of a comrade whose plane was on fire.

 Book no.1